Uno No Mercy

 3. How to Play

 Uno Show 'Em No Mercy (commonly called Uno No Mercy) plays similarly to classic Uno but with more aggressive cards and official stacking.
 Play proceeds clockwise.
-On your turn, you must play a card that matches the color, number, or symbol of the top card on the discard pile.
+On your turn, you must play a card that matches the color, number, or symbol of the top card on the Discard Pile.
 Alternatively, you can play a Wild card at any time.

 Stacking Rules